devinit/ug-district-dashboard-viz/README.md

         const state = {
                 charts: {
                         className: '', // a class on the DOM element you want to render the chart on
                         data: [], // an object array - optional.
-Take precendence over `url`
+Take precendence over `url` or `dataID`
                         url: '', // a data URL.
 Can be anything from CSV to JSON, or an API endpoint that returns JSON.
+Ignored if the data or dataID property is provided.
-Ignored if the data property is provided.
+                        dataID: '' // an ID used to fetcch the data file from an API.
+Ignored if the url or data property is provided.
                         type: '', // type of chart.
 Options are `bar`, `area`, `line`, `column`.
 This can be overwritten in the options config.
                         series: [], // specifies the series rendered by this chart.
 The series mapping must have matching values (see mapping property).
                         mapping: { // used to map the provided data to expected properties.
 It removes the limitation of column names.